 4. Contribution period for Employer, selecting

-(1) The Board is to select a period to be the contribution period for each Employer and its workers.
+(1) The Treasurer is to select a period to be the contribution period for each Employer and its workers.

-(2) The Board may select different contribution periods for different classes of workers of an Employer.
+(2) The Treasurer may select different contribution periods for different classes of workers of an Employer.

-(3) The Board may change the contribution period or periods for an Employer provided the change is not detrimental to any Member.
+(3) The Treasurer may change the contribution period or periods for an Employer provided the change is not detrimental to any worker.

-(4) The Board is to notify the Employer of the period or periods selected under this regulation and any change in the selection.
+(4) The Treasurer is to notify the Employer of the period or periods selected under this regulation and any change in the selection.

-(5) Until the Board selects otherwise the contribution periods for an Employer are —
+(5) Until the Treasurer selects otherwise the contribution periods for an Employer are —

 (a) in respect of workers who are Gold State Super Members — the fortnight commencing on the commencement day and each subsequent fortnight; and

-(b) in respect of workers who are —

-(i) West State Super Members or GESB Super Members; and

-(ii) who are paid periodically at intervals of less than 3 months,

-the workers’ pay periods; and
+(b) in respect of workers who are not Gold State Super Members and who are paid periodically at intervals of less than 3 months — the workers’ pay periods; and

-(c) in respect of workers who —
+(c) in respect of workers who are not mentioned in paragraph (a) or (b) — each quarter.

-(i) are West State Super Members or GESB Super Members; and

-(ii) are not covered by paragraph (b),

-each quarter.

 [Regulation 4 amended in Gazette 13 Apr 2007 p.
-1620-1.]
+1620-1; 23 Jul 2013 p.
+3296-7.]